sciZer0/7/v/README.md

 <h1>6 &nbsp Contributors</h1>

-Contributors are people who may be contributing to the Vote blockchain.
+Contributors are people who may be contributing to the Vote blockchain and receive the extremely generous Automated Donations from Voters.

-From the start, on the Vote Blockchain, there are 150 positions of Contributors.
+On the Vote Blockchain, there are the minimum and maximum for the number of positions of Contributor.

+The minimum is 150 positions.

+At the start, the maximum is 160 positions and this number can be changed through democratic voting (Competitive Quadratic Voting).

 Each Contributor is a person (possibly anonymous) with their Public Address.